flaxsearch/BioSolr/swat4ls_demo/README.md

 Now we can open up our example application by browsing to [http://localhost:8080/](http://localhost:8080/).

 Let's try some example searches.
-Most of the GWAS data is concerned with the links between SNPs and diseases - so let's try a search for "Lung cancer".
+Most of the GWAS data is concerned with the links between SNPs and diseases - so let's try a search for `Lung cancer`.
 Looks like we get 31 results, all containing lung cancer in the title or the association line, so for example:

 > 1. Deciphering the impact of common genetic variation on lung cancer risk: a genome-wide association study.
->       Broderick P - Cancer Res
+>       Broderick P - Cancer Res.
 >       rs4254535 is associated with Lung cancer

 But what if we want all lung diseases?
 We could try searching for `lung disease` - but this only gives us 3 results, probably not what we want.
 We can try just searching for `lung`, which looks a little better - 49 results this time, some of them are lung cancer but there's also stuff about lung function, so this isn't ideal either.